SakshiGoyal001/Thermal_Imaging/README.md

 ## Software Requirements

 - **Raspberry Pi OS:** Ensure your Raspberry Pi is running the latest version.
+Follow the [Raspberry Pi OS installation guide](https://www.raspberrypi.com/software/) if you haven't set it up yet.
+You can also watch this [video tutorial](https://www.youtube.com/watch?v=F5OYpPUJiOw) for a step-by-step guide on installing Raspberry Pi OS.

 - **Python 3.x:** Included with Raspberry Pi OS.
 - **Libraries:** `smbus2`, `numpy`, `matplotlib`, `adafruit-circuitpython-mlx90640`